 In the latter half of the 2010s, DC Comics have attempted to create a shared cinematic universe out of their comic-book properties to rival the success that Marvel has been having with the MCU.
 Amid these, Wonder Woman made her big screen appearance in the person of Gal Gadot in Zack Snyder’s Batman V Superman: Dawn of Justice (2016) followed by.
 While she felt awkwardly grafted on there, there was no doubt about the success of the subsequent Patty Jenkins directed Wonder Woman (2017), which proved one of the big box-office, audience and critical triumphs of the what had been up to that point a critically divided DCEU.

-Gadot repeated the role in Zack Snyder’s Justice League (2017).
+Gadot repeated the role in Justice League (2017) and the superior extended cut Zack Snyder’s Justice League (2021).
 Wonder Woman 1984 – or WW84 as it is called on the credits – is the full sequel to Wonder Woman.
 It brings back Patty Jenkins, Gal Gadot and Chris Pine plus cameos from Robin Wright and Connie Nielsen, along with Zack Snyder and his wife Deborah as producers.
 WW84 failed to quite enjoy the success of its predecessor for the simple reason that it befell bad timing through no fault of its own.
 It was originally scheduled for release at Christmas 2019 then ended up being delayed before being caught up amid the theatrical closures during the Corona Virus pandemic of 2020.
 It was shuffled through at least five announced release dates throughout 2020 before finally appearing on Christmas Day.
 There it was simultaneously released to VOD in a controversial new releasing strategy from Warner Brothers where they have announced a plan to concurrently release all their films to theatres and streaming platforms.
 (This is a practice that has met with due outrage from some high-profile filmmakers but is one I support.
 With everyone avoiding public venues and many theatrical chains facing an uncertain financial outlook, the future does seem to be streaming entertainment and such an outlook makes Warners look like the ones with their eyes on audience rather than filmmaker needs).